HyperGodot/hypergodot/README.md

 A Godot plugin and example project for loading assets from the [hypercore-protocol](https://hypercore-protocol.org/).

-*WIP:* This is a work an progress and isn't ready for use yet.
+*WIP:* This is a work an progress and may have breaking changes.
 Feel free to follow for progress, though.

 ## How It Works: